microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 }
 ```

+The app is free to choose when to unregister itself.
+When an instance terminates, it is removed
+from the list that the API maintains of running instances.
+However, it is possible that a
+redirection could be in-flight just at the point where an app instances terminates.
+To
+mitigate this, an app could choose to unregister itself just prior to termination (for example,
+in its WM_CLOSE handler).

 ### Instance information

 The AppInstance class is intended to represent an instance of the app.
 In the initial release, the